 Regularly Regular

 I started this newsletter after I stopped going to my regular breakfast spot every Sunday because of the pandemic.
-I used to sit in the same spot at the same bar at the same restaurant and order the same thing… Continue reading
+I used to sit in the same spot at the same bar at the same restaurant and order the same thing from the same bartender every single Sunday.
+It was fantastic.
+I am a creature of … Continue reading Regularly Regular

 The Beautiful Aftermath